firedev/pf-website/src/_book/index.md

 After such success I had to come up with the second rule to keep the professional life in order:

-## Rule 2: Don't deal with jerks.
+Don't deal with jerks.

 If someone sets you up on small stuff, they will do it when shit hits the fan.
 You can't totally avoid them.
 Sometimes they can be your co-workers and professionals.
 Just don't get involved with them.
 And, because it is crucial to find the right people, someone you can trust, the flipside rule:

-## Rule 3: Don't be a jerk.
+Don't be a jerk.

 Don't lie.
 Don't do stupid things.
 And the right people will see you.
 Those, who's intentions are good, won't be misunderstood.
 The rest will eventually fall off the wagon.